What Trump Has Done With Medicare So Far

 Medicare and Medicaid job cuts

-In late March, the U.S. Department of Health and Human Services (HHS) announced a dramatic restructuring in accordance with President Trump's Executive Order.
-The restructuring will serve multiple goals without impacting critical services, per a recent press release by the HHS.
+Earlier this year, the U.S. Department of Health and Human Services (HHS) announced a dramatic restructuring under President Trump's Executive Order.
+The restructuring will serve multiple goals without impacting critical services, per a press release by the HHS.

 “We aren't just reducing bureaucratic sprawl.
 We are realigning the organization with its core mission and our new priorities in reversing the chronic disease epidemic,” HHS Secretary Robert F. Kennedy, Jr. said.
 “This Department will do more — a lot more — at a lower cost to the taxpayer.”